-Important: This feature is not available when the system is managed by an HMC.
+Important: This feature is not available when the system is managed by a Hardware Management Console (HMC).

 Use this procedure only under the direction of your hardware service provider.
 By initiating a partition dump, you can preserve error data that can be used to diagnose server firmware or operating system problems.
 The state of the operating system is saved on the hard disk and the partition restarts.
 This function can be used when the operating system is in an abnormal wait state or endless loop.